Tundra Lodge Photo Itinerary

-Day 2: Winnipeg / Churchill / Tundra Lodge
+Day 2: Winnipeg / Churchill—Tundra Lodge

+Inquisitive bears often approach the lodge at close range, and its rows of windows and elevated outdoor decks accommodate our own curiosity.
 As we watch the bears interact, we're delighted by their antics and rugged beauty.
 We may see mothers with cubs, young males play-fighting, and solitary individuals lumbering over the tundra.
-We combine observation from the Tundra Lodge with Polar Rover excursions to afford guests the best possible variety of wildlife encounters in the region.
-Our Expedition Leaders and the entire group may opt to take a full-day excursion together, or we may split the group for a half-day Rover outing along with viewing bears from the lodge.
-At the end of each exhilarating day, we come together for dinner and presentations.
-If we're fortunate to get a rare clear autumn night, we may have a chance to photograph the northern lights.
-And while the lights are never guaranteed, Churchill has some of the most frequent auroral activity on Earth.
+We combine observation from the Tundra Lodge with excursions in our special all-terrain tundra vehicles called Polar Rovers, to afford lodge guests the best possible variety of wildlife encounters in the area.
+At the end of each exhilarating day, we come together for dinner and photography presentations.
+On a clear night, we may be fortunate to photograph the wondrous phenomenon of the northern lights.
+The aurora often begins as a faint white glow, then intensifies in scope and color as it shimmers across the dark sky.
+While the lights are never guaranteed, Churchill has some of the most frequent auroral activity on Earth.

 Day 6: Churchill—Dog Sledding / Winnipeg